aboler/plant-partner/README.md

 ### File Structure Summary

 - ``microsrc`` : directory containing relevant ESP32 code
+  - ``scripts`` : directory containing scripts necessary for setting up ESP-IDF dependencies and environment for device
   - ``src`` : directory containing all developed code for the program and a CMakeLists.txt to help compile
     - ``main`` : contains main program for ESP32 and CMakeLists.txt compiling developed code
     - ``dataTypes`` : contains code defining common data types created for the project, like plantData